Kanboard Documentation

 Reverse Proxy Authentication

-The authentication is done by another system, Kanboard doesn’t know your password and suppose you are already authenticated.
+The authentication is handled by another system.
+Kanboard does not store your password and assumes you are already authenticated.

 Requirements

-Apache Auth on the same server or a well-configured reverse proxy.
+• Apache authentication on the same server or a properly configured reverse proxy.

-1. Your reverse proxy authenticates the user and send the username through a HTTP header.
+1. Your reverse proxy authenticates the user and sends the username through an HTTP header.

-2. Kanboard retrieve the username from the request
+2. Kanboard retrieves the username from the request:

-• Open a new Kanboard session without any prompt assuming it’s valid
+• A new Kanboard session is opened without any prompt, assuming the authentication is valid.

 Create a custom config.php file or copy the config.default.php file: